damonmac/learn-xgboost/README.md

 On other flavors of Linux you will want to install similar package names with your package manager.

 This repository is set up as a [Maven](https://maven.apache.org/) project.
 All Java files can be run through IntelliJ or a similar IDE by creating a new project using the included pom.xml file.
 For users without an IDE that supports Maven, the Maven command line tool can be used to build a jar file through which the Java code can be run.
+The following Maven command will generate the jar file in the `target` directory:

+     mvn clean install

 #### Training a model with Python
 To train a classifier and test that you have installed the main depdendencies you can run: